wattle-tech/Sanya/README.md

 # Sanya
-Voice assistant that you can't even imagine
+Voice assistant that you can't even imagine.
+(Closed.
+Next Gen In Development)